tunnels4u/java_queues/README.md

 - jdk 1.8

-**Queue has the ability to add at end, remove from top and random acess**
+**Queue has the ability to add at end, remove from top and random access**

 -  Please let me know if you need more utilities for this queue, I can provide more versions of it.